StableCoder/docker-build-core/README.md

 ## OS Images available

+The following also have the 'latest' image available, based on the 'latest' tag of the docker images available.
-- Fedora
+- Fedora 26/27/28/29
-- CentOS
+- CentOS 6/7
-- Debian
+- Debian 9
-- Ubuntu
+- Ubuntu 18.04
-- openSUSE Leap
+- openSUSE Leap 15

+As well as these rolling release images:
+- Fedora Rawhide
+- openSUSE Tumbleweed

+And of course, a Windows build:
-- Windows
+- Windows 1803

 ## Tooling Available